vincentcoquillard/javaTalkProject/README.md

 which functionalities we needed, the must ones and the other that are a plus to the software.
 Then, we adopted the point of view of developers and found non-functional requirements that were essentials to a software like that.

+For the design pattern used, we have chosen to use the MVC pattern.

+     -We will have a clear view of the project thanks to separation of the data, views and controller.
+     -It is easier to share the work in the group with the separation of the different part of the project.
+     -we will be able to work at the same time without bothering other members.